10up/gutenberg-best-practices/reference/02-Themes/styles.md

     add_theme_support( 'editor-styles' );

     // loads the actual stylesheet
-    // The path provided is relative to the themes root directors
+    // The path provided is relative to the themes root directory
     // you can also pass a URL for external stylesheets like a font etc. add_editor_style( 'dist/css/style.css' );
 }